Text

 National Council of Culture, Arts & Letters

 The Space Wars publication includes research, proposals, interviews and narratives from the project’s 20+ multidisciplinary contributors.
-Divided into four sections, The Gulf War, Cultural Production, Planning and Nature, the book provides an alternative reading that includes the desert as only part of the hinterland’s definition, rather than simply characterizing the landscape as a natural and geographic condition.
+Divided into four sections, The Gulf War, Cultural Production, Planning and Nature, the book provides an alternative reading that includes the desert as only part of the hinterland’s definition rather than simply characterising the landscape as a natural and geographic condition.

 Editors